 - Estimated visiting time: 20 min

 A bit south of Dejima lays a historic street named Oranda Zaka/ Holland Zaka, Dutch Slope, or Hollander Slope in English.
 The cozy cobble-stone-paved street was once lined with wooden European houses, residents of the Dutch tradesmen who lived here with their families.
-Dutch does not necessarily mean that they were from the Netherlands, as Dutch referred to everyone being from the West.
+Dutch does not necessarily mean that they were from the Netherlands, as Dutch referred to everyone being from the West or Europe.
 The houses date back to 1859.

 Several of these old houses have been restored and gives you a fantastic insight into how life might have been for these Europeans in Japan.
 They really tried to make their home a European oasis in what must have felt like a very foreign and different country and culture.